vburlai/lang-benchmarks/README.md

 # Example

-It shows somehing line this on my machine:
+It shows somehing like this on my machine:

 ```
 Overall summary (from fastest to slowest):